MicrosoftDocs/entra-docs/docs/identity/authentication/concepts-azure-multi-factor-authentication-prompts-session-lifetime.md

 ### Authentication session management with Conditional Access

 The administrator can use the **Sign-in frequency** policy to choose a sign-in frequency that applies for both first and second factor in both client and browser.
 We recommend using these settings, along with using managed devices, in scenarios when you have a need to restrict authentication sessions.
-For example, you might need restrict an authentication session for critical business applications.
+For example, you might need to restrict an authentication session for critical business applications.

 **Persistent browser session** allows users to remain signed in after closing and reopening their browser window.
 Like the **Show option to remain signed in** setting, it sets a persistent cookie on the browser.
 But because the admin configures it, it doesn't require the user to select **Yes** in the **Stay signed-in?** option.
 In that way, it provides a better user experience.
 If you use the **Show option to remain signed in** option, we recommend that you enable the **Persistent browser session** policy instead.

-For more information. see [Configure adaptive session lifetime policies](~/identity/conditional-access/howto-conditional-access-session-lifetime.md).
+For more information, see [Configure adaptive session lifetime policies](~/identity/conditional-access/howto-conditional-access-session-lifetime.md).

 ### Configurable token lifetimes